How do I get a library card?

 Patrons wishing to receive a library card must apply at the Library's Circulation Desk at the main library or at the Bunker Hill Branch.

-Adults are required to have TWO forms of identification: one must be a photo id (license or state ID), and the other can be a utility bill, check book, car registration, or a recent piece of mail (no more than three months old) with current Waterbury address.
-Children who wish to obtain a library card are required to have a parent or legal guardian present who has the above two forms of identification.
+Residents under the age of 18 who wish to obtain a library card are required to have a parent or legal guardian present who has the above required identification.
 A card is available to any Waterbury resident.

 Do I always need my library card to check out items or to go onto the computer system?